 Chunming Liu, MS, PhD, OD

-Dr. Liu is an associate professor at the Pacific University College of Optometry in Forest Grove, Oregon.
+Dr. Liu is an professor at the Pacific University College of Optometry in Forest Grove, Oregon.
 Dr. Liu’s primary clinical and research interests are focused on pediatric optometry and visual development.
 She has extensive experience in providing high quality care in these areas.
 She aims to promote better understanding of the basic neuronal mechanisms of visual function development, to explore the pathophysiology and to develop effective treatment strategies for visual dysfunction.

 MD, Tongji Medical College, Huazhong University of Science and Technology, 1999